gitchrisqueen/tdameritrade-api/nodejs-clientES5/docs/InstrumentsApi.md

 var apiInstance = new GitChrisQueen_TDA_JS.InstrumentsApi();

-var Symbol = "Symbol_example"; // String | Value to pass to the search.
+var symbol = "symbol_example"; // String | Value to pass to the search.
 See projection description for more information.

-var Projection = "Projection_example"; // String | The type of request: symbol-search: Retrieve instrument data of a specific symbol or cusip symbol-regex: Retrieve instrument data for all symbols matching regex.
+var projection = "projection_example"; // String | The type of request: symbol-search: Retrieve instrument data of a specific symbol or cusip symbol-regex: Retrieve instrument data for all symbols matching regex.
 Example: symbol=XYZ.* will return all symbols beginning with XYZ desc-search: Retrieve instrument data for instruments whose description contains the word supplied.
 Example: symbol=FakeCompany will return all instruments with FakeCompany in the description. desc-regex: Search description with full regex support.
 Example: symbol=XYZ.[A-C] returns all instruments whose descriptions contain a word beginning with XYZ followed by a character A through C. fundamental: Returns fundamental data for a single instrument specified by exact symbol.

 var opts = {
-  'Apikey': "Apikey_example" // String | Pass your OAuth User ID to make an unauthenticated request for delayed data.
+  'apikey': "apikey_example" // String | Pass your OAuth User ID to make an unauthenticated request for delayed data.
 };
-apiInstance.instrumentsGET(Symbol, Projection, opts).then(function(data) {
+apiInstance.instrumentsGET(symbol, projection, opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);
 }, function(error) {
   console.error(error);